DataFire/Integrations/integrations/generated/weatherbit/README.md

 * output [EnergyObsGroup](#energyobsgroup)

 ### history.hourly_city_city_country_country.get
 Returns Historical Observations - Given a city in the format of City,ST or City.
-The state, and country parameters can be provided to make the search more accurate. **(LIMIT 1 day for Low Volume plans.
-LIMIT 7 days for Basic/Developer.
+The state, and country parameters can be provided to make the search more accurate. **(LIMIT 1 day for Free plan.
+LIMIT 7 days for Developer.
 LIMIT 30 days for Advanced/Advanced+/Enterprise)**

 ```js